tryretool/retool-app-exchange/applets/twilio-conversations/docs/twilio-setup.md

 [Retrieve your Account SID and API Token](https://www.twilio.com/console/dev-tools/api-keys) from the Twilio admin console and note them for later.

 ## 4. Create a Twilio Conversations Service
 [Create a Conversations Service](https://www.twilio.com/docs/conversations/api/service-resource) and note the `SID` for later.
+A Conversations Service is a top-level container for other resources in the Twilio Conversations REST API.

 ## 5. Create a Twilio Functions Service
 A [Twilio Service](https://www.twilio.com/docs/runtime/functions/create-service) is a container for the server-less functions which make it possible for your Retool app to get a chat access token.